navanodonavan/Adaptive_Scalping_Parameter_Optimizer_ML_MSAAI590/README.md

 # Transformer-Based Follow-Through Prediction for Intraday Trading

-This project develops a transformer-based deep learning framework for predicting trade follow-through in intraday trading.
-Rather than forecasting price direction, the model estimates the probability that a trade setup will achieve meaningful follow-through after entry.
-The goal is to improve trade selection by filtering out lower-quality setups and supporting more consistent execution in rapidly changing market conditions.
+This project develops a transformer-based framework that learns temporal patterns in intraday price action to predict follow-through for a defined VWAP reclaim long trade setup.
+The problem is framed as a supervised classification task at the time of trade entry, emphasizing trade selection and execution quality rather than direct price prediction.

-The study focuses on five high-liquidity equities: TSLA, NVDA, COIN, OKLO, and PLTR.
-Using two years of 5-minute OHLCV data from Alpaca Markets, VWAP Reclaim Long opportunities were identified and labeled through forward trade simulation.
-A transformer model was then trained on recent intraday price and volume sequences to predict follow-through probability at the time of entry.
+Using two years of 5-minute data across COIN, NVDA, OKLO, PLTR, and TSLA, the pipeline engineers intraday features and pretrains a transformer encoder via masked reconstruction before fine-tuning it as a binary classifier.
+Rather than predicting overall market direction, the model focuses on improving trade management by identifying setups that justify extended holds versus short-term scalps.

 ## Repository Structure